OnionKnives/Chess/README.md

+This currently doesn't work because at some point I decided to convert Piece from a procedural system to an object system.
+This has been widly regarded as a bad move and I deeply regret my actions.
+I'm working on making it work again.

 This is a very simple chess game that I wrote using SDL2 for rendering.
 At some point I'll finish this with AI, networked multiplayer, and all that, but for now this serves as a reasonable example of my coding ability.

 If you're interested in actually running the project, you'll need to follow the instruction on this page: https://www.strivix.com/learn-programming/learn-sdl/learn-sdl2